vvvv/VL.Devices.Kinect/README.md

 # VL.Devices.Kinect
-Set of nodes to use Microsoft's Kinect 1 with VL.
+A package for using Microsoft's Kinect and Kinect XBOX 360 in VL.

 Try it with vvvv, the visual live-programming environment for .NET
 Download: http://visualprogramming.net